Random surfaces and lattice Yang-Mills: Introduction

 which somehow fixes the {\em total} number of plaquettes to be $b$ or $b+1$.
 This approach might also have a similar scaling limit if $b \to \infty$ at the right rate.
 If one is working toward the goal of ``constructing a candidate continuum theory'' one is allowed to use whatever approach turns out to be most computationally tractable. \end{remark}

-{\em Acknowledgements.} We thank Bjoern Bringmann, Jacopo Borga, Sourav Chatterjee, Doron Puder, Hao Shen, Jasper Aaron Shogren-Knaak and Tom Spencer for helpful comments and conversations.
+{\em Acknowledgements.} We thank Bjoern Bringmann, Jacopo Borga, Sourav Chatterjee, Doron Puder, Yahui Qu, Hao Shen, Jasper Aaron Shogren-Knaak, and Tom Spencer for helpful comments and conversations.
+We also thank the anonymous referees whose suggestions have greatly improved this paper.
 We thank the Institute for Advanced Study for hosting us while this work was completed.
 The first author was supported by the Minerva Research Foundation while at IAS, as well as by NSF Award: DMS 2303165.
 The third author is supported by NSF Award: DMS 2153742.